-Reaction should be no more than one page (200-253 words)
+Reaction should be no more than one page (i.e., no more than about 225 words)

 Your essay should engage with the material.
 This could consist of raising a theoretically-informed question and suggesting avenues for answering it; applying the insights from the reading to a novel example drawn from modern or historical politics; comparing and contrasting parts of two or more readings; or something else.
 Good essays generally will be relatively specific in some way, in order to reach beyond vague generalities; often they will include a brief quotation or quotations.
 In formulating your essay, you should go with issues, concerns, comparisons, questions, or confusions that struck you when reading the material.
 If none struck you while reading, go back and read more carefully!